What happens to my Social Security benefits if I move to Canada?

 - You are a U.S. citizen who worked in the United States and are now living in Canada.

-- You are a U.S. citizen who worked in the United States and is considering giving up their citizenship, now living in Canada.
+- You are a U.S. citizen who worked in the United States and are considering giving up your citizenship, now living in Canada.

-- You are a Canadian or foreign citizen who worked in the United States on a visa, and is now living in Canada.
+- You are a Canadian or foreign citizen who worked in the United States on a visa and are now living in Canada.

-- You are the spouse of an individual who worked in the United States, and is now living in Canada.
+- You are the spouse of an individual who worked in the United States and are now living in Canada.

 In all of the above scenarios, as long as valid contributions were made to Social Security and you meet the eligibility requirements, the answer is YES!
 Citizenship and Canadian residency are not limiting factors to receiving Social Security benefits while living in Canada.